-Welcome to this week’s Carnival of Personal Finance (basic introduction, schedule) and welcome to Consumerism Commentary (about, best of) to any new readers!
+Welcome to this week’s Carnival of Personal Finance (basic introduction, schedule) and welcome to Consumerism Commentary to any new readers!
 This is the eighth installment of the Carnival.
 In this issue:

 Designer Pets.
 Free Money Finance discovers the latest craze for dog owners, crossing poodles with other breeds, giving us wonderful breednames like schnoodles and cockapoos.
 Beware!
 It’ll cost you.
 FMF suggests limiting the number of mouths belonging to feedable beings in your household in order to save money.
 Yelling at your hyperactive kid to “shut his pie-hole” doesn’t count.